Working with the Python3 model generator¶

 waiting for tcpConnection

-Using the PyCharm IDE
+Using the PyCharm IDE¶

 PyCharm is an IDE for Python can be used to setup the backend easily.
 It automatically installs the virtual environment.

-1. Open up the backend folder as a project.
+folder as a project. - In settings

-4. By using the Terminal in the bottom left of the screen, install requirements.txt and torch.
+in the bottom left of the screen, install requirements.txt and torch. - The Terminal can then be used to run

 PyCharm can also be used to debug the script by using breakpoints if needed.